vickas777/frontend-build/README.md

             |           | _app.scss: your SCSS code;
             |           | _mixins.scss: your SCSS mixins;
             |           | _variables.scss: your SCSS variables;
+												| _fonts.scss: custom fonts connections;
-            | main.scss: all CSS connections and includes;
+            | main.scss: all CSS connections and includes used for project;
      - template: template HTML files such as headers, footers etc.

 ## For future user
-Firtly I created this system to make my web-developing easier.
+Firstly I created this system to make my web-developing easier.
 If you have some improvements of this system, I'll be very glad to see it.